Update: Stormpath now secures authentication to your API- without code! (Even if you’re working with SAML!)

 What did we choose?
 At Stormpath, we do use a custom authentication protocol.
 It is very similar to OAuth1, but with many enhancements (for example, unlike OAuth1, Stormpath’s scheme uses the request body when computing the signature to ensure the body cannot be tampered with, among other things like additional key derivation functions).
 But again, this algorithm is useful only to clients that are using our SDKs that implement this algorithm.
 We also support other common protocols for clients that can’t use our SDKs.

-One other technique we use is generated API Keys instead of traditional username/password.
+One other technique we use is generated API Keys instead of traditional username/password authentication.
 That decision is well-documented on our blog, but it’s also very important for API security, so here’s the Cliff Notes on API Keys:

 API keys/secrets are usually a long series of random characters that are difficult to guess.
 Username/password are typically much smaller in length, use common words, are generally insecure, and can be subject to brute force and dictionary attacks.